stomp/stomp-spec/src/stomp-specification-1.1.md

 a newline.
 A blank line indicates the end of the headers and beginning of the body.
 The body is then followed by the null byte (0x00).
 The examples in document will use `^@`, control-@ in ASCII, to represent the null byte.
-The null byte can be optionally be followed by multiple newlines.
+The null byte can be optionally followed by multiple newlines.
 For more details, on how to parse STOMP frames, see the [Augmented BNF](#augmented_bnf) section of this document.